SarKaa/jailm8/README.md

 Edit tar, remove all excess

-Add Android.lzma, dtbpack, and dtbpack2 to root
+Add Android.lzma, dtbpack, dtbpack2, and linux.lzma to root directory

 Add all files in file.tar.gz to /bin/bash/ or /usr/bin/